haramori/rhme3/Challenges/Race_of_a_Lifetime.md

 ### Solution overview

 This race involves a series of instructions that include your current location and instructions about where to go next.
-The solution below relies on calculating the great circle distance between two points on a globe, best possible speed based on the current mode of transportation, and faking the hourly updates based on a reasonable amount of progress.
+The solution below relies on calculating the great circle distance between two points on a globe, best possible speed based on the current mode of transportation, and using these two things to fake the hourly updates based on a reasonable amount of progress.

 ### Analysis